philc/book-notes/vagabonding - rolf potts.md

 * Vagabonding: a privately meaningful manner of travel that emphasizes creativity, adventure, awareness, simplicity, discovery, independence, realism, self-reliance, and the growth of the spirit.
 * Earn your freedom (chap 2)
-  * Vagabonding "is not for comfort hounds, sophomoric isanthropes or poolside faint-hearts, whose thing convictions won't stand up to the problems that come along" - Ed Buryn.
+  * Vagabonding "is not for comfort hounds, sophomoric misanthropes or poolside faint-hearts, whose thing convictions won't stand up to the problems that come along" - Ed Buryn.
   * Having to work to earn your time and resources for travel make the trip much more rewarding and meaningful.
     Compare this mindset to "trustafarians."